 The biggest threat of it all is losing your visa.
 You CANNOT dock walk on a B1/B2 visa, so if you are considering duckwalking in Rybo while holding this visa, understand that if you are caught by the wrong people, you will not just be thrown out of the marina.
 You will be in trouble with US immigration and consequently lose your visa and be banned from the US for some time.
 It is not worth it.

-Rybo boasts a crew area with a couple of BBQ’s, perfect or yacht chefs who need some fresh air.
-Give the tongs to some of the safe crew and sit back with a few cold ones, they are usually only too happy to take over cooking duties for the evening!
+Rybo boasts a crew area with a couple of BBQs, perfect for yacht chefs who need some fresh air.
+Give the tongs to some of the safer crew and sit back with a few cold ones, they are usually only too happy to take over cooking duties for the evening!

 There is a decent size swimming pool along with plenty of sun loungers for the sun-seekers on board, and a cozy fire pit in the evenings for those late-night drinking sessions.
-The crew area at Rybo also has dart boards, corn hole, a pool table, table tennis, game consoles, oh yeah, and free WIFI.
+The crew area at Rybo also has dart boards, a corn hole game, a pool table, table tennis, game consoles, oh yeah, and free WIFI.

-Gym bunnies will be happy to know there is a very well equiped gym inside with blasting cold aircon.
+Gym bunnies will be happy to know there is a very well equipped gym inside with blasting cold aircon.
 Lift those weights and make those gains while you have the time ashore!